wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/elastic-stack/unattended-elasticsearch-cluster-installation.rst

 Once Elasticsearch is installed, the script will start the services automatically.
 The certificates will be placed at ``~/certs.zip``.
 This file must be copied into the :ref:`Wazuh server <basic_unattended_distributed_wazuh>` to extract the certificates needed.

-In case that Kibana was installed in a different server, the ``certs.zip`` file should be also copied into its server to extract the :ref:`corresponding certificates <basic_configure_kibana_unattended>`.
+If Kibana will be installed in a different server, the ``certs.zip`` file should be also copied into its server to extract the corresponding certificates.

 .. _basic_install_kibana_unattended: